Samsung/tizen-docs/docs/application/native/guides/data/sql.md

                                   iter,
                                   key_len,
                                   key);

            AES_set_encrypt_key(key, key_len, &encryption_key);
            AES_encrypt((unsigned char *)in, (unsigned char *)buf, &encryption_key);

            msgbuff = base64_encode(buf, 16, &retlen);

            memcpy(buf, msgbuff, retlen);
            buf[retlen + 1] = 0x00;
            free(msgbuff);

            memcpy(out, buf, retlen + 1);

            for (x = 0; buf[x] != 0x00; x++);

            return x;
        }
        ```

-   2. Execute the database insertion with the `InsertRecord()` function.To insert data to the database, use the `sqlite3_exec()` function.
+   2. Execute the database insertion with the `InsertRecord()` function.

+      To insert data to the database, use the `sqlite3_exec()` function.
 A query is prepared with common C functions.
 The encrypted variable is stored in the database and indicates whether the DATA field in the database is encrypted.

       ```
       static int